2022–23 Russian Premier League: Pari NN–Torpedo game

 In the game played on 19 March 2023 between FC Pari Nizhny Novgorod and FC Torpedo Moscow that ended in a 1–1 draw, Pari NN started Yaroslav Mikhaylov.
 Mikhaylov started the season with FC Zenit Saint Petersburg before moving on loan to Pari NN, and received a caution in two Russian Second League games for the reserve team FC Zenit-2 Saint Petersburg.
 He then received caution two more times in RPL games for Pari NN.
-According to RPL regulations, receiving four cautions leads to an automatic one-game disqualification, and cautions received in the current season in Russian First League or Russian Second League games count for the total, with the exception of the cautions received in games for the current club's reserve team (which Pari NN does not have).
+According to RPL regulations, receiving four cautions leads to an automatic one-game disqualification, and cautions received in the current season in Russian First League or Russian Second League games count for the total, with the exception of the cautions received in games for the current club's reserve team (which Pari NN did not have at the time).
 The league allowed Mikhaylov to be fielded as their computer system that automatically tracks disqualifications only accounts for the cautions received in RPL games, and the clubs are responsible for tracking the lower-leagues cautions themselves.
 Torpedo announced that they will lodge a protest and will demand the game to be awarded to them.
+Russian Football Union awarded the game to Torpedo with the score of 3–0 on 22 March 2023.

 League table

+Relegation play-offs

+The draw to determine the hosts in each leg was held on 25 May 2023.
+The kick-off times were announced on 3 June 2023.
+The referees were assigned on 5 June 2023.

+First leg

+Second leg

+Pari Nizhny Novgorod won 3–2 on aggregate and retained their Russian Premier League spot, Rodina remained in the First League.

+Fakel Voronezh won 3–0 on aggregate and retained their Russian Premier League spot, Yenisey remained in the First League.